nicjar/saivu/README.md

 https://github.com/nicjar/vaesen-saivu

+## Recent changes

+_See [Updating content](#updating-content) below if you want to update a previous installation._

+### v0.1.6

+_3 January 2022_

+- Improved the resolution of the map of the Glibbo scene
+- Updated the journal entries to Foundry v10
+- Removed the dependency of the Journal Anchor Links module

 ## Installation

+Unfortunately, I don't have the time to script installation and updating of the module content, so this has to be done manually.
+This is really straight-forward, see instructions below.

 ### Manifest URL

 `https://github.com/nicjar/vaesen-saivu/releases/latest/download/module.json`

-### Step-by-step guide
+### Installation step-by-step guide

+#### Install Module

 * In your Foundry instance, go to the *Add-on Modules* tab of Configuration and Setup.
 * Click the *Install Module* button at the bottom of the screen.
-* Paste the the [Manifest URL](#manifest-url) above into the *Manifest URL: textbox* at the bottom of the Install Module pop-up window.
+* Paste the the [Manifest URL](#manifest-url) above into the *Manifest URL:* textbox at the bottom of the Install Module pop-up window.
 Click Install.

 ![](doc/install.jpg)

+#### Add module content to your Vaesen world

-  * Launch your Vaesen world, go to Game Settings, then Manage Modules.
+* Launch your Vaesen world, go to _Game Settings_, then _Manage Modules_.
-* Select the Sáivu - _A Vaesen mystery Module_ module.
+* Select the _Sáivu - A Vaesen mystery Module_ module.
 Click the _Save Module Settings_ button.
 * Go to the _Compendium Packs_ tab.
 For **each** of the Compendiums, right click to get pop-up menu and select _Import All Content_.

 	![](doc/import_all_content.jpg)